mikedh/trimesh/README.md

 ## Containers

-If you want to deploy something in a container that uses trimesh, automated builds containing trimesh and its dependencies are available on Dcker Hub:
+If you want to deploy something in a container that uses trimesh, automated builds containing trimesh and its dependencies are available on Docker Hub:

 `docker pull mikedh/trimesh`